Le Boquet, Pont-Farcy, Normandy, France

 In 2011, many elderly people in Calvados and Manche could produce family certificates identical to this, but in this case it's clear that Marie Cordhomme (née Goddard and known to have been a fervent Christian) placed a specially high value on it since she appears to have half-hidden it in an out-building along with the three photographs reproduced above, probably for safe-keeping.

 The original prints of the two photographs of the Madeline family in Pont-Farcy pictured with a German 'friend' were found for sale on the internet and bought, in 2010, by the author's friend Emmanuel Villain who was then compiling a book on the German occupation of Mont-Saint-Michel.
 Emmanuel kindly offered the photographs to CAL who chose instead simply the right to scan and reproduce the images on this web site.
-The photographs simply stated on the back, in German, that they had been taken in Pont-Farcy in January 1941.
+The photographs simply state on the back, in German, that they were taken in Pont-Farcy in January 1941.
 Thanks to Henri Letellier the identities of the people (and their dog) were established.

 © (2011) Christopher A. Long.
 Copyright, Syndication & All Rights Reserved Worldwide.